Chart Color Schemes

 Infrastructure

-Sunrise Beach has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Sunrise Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified three projects likely affecting this region.
-Notable projects include Sunrise Beach Village, Noosa Aquatic Centre Facility Upgrade Plan, David Low Way Retaining Wall and Shared Pathway at Sunrise Beach, and Noosa Business Centre Village Precinct.
-The following details those most relevant.
+AreaSearch has identified three projects likely affecting this region: Sunrise Beach Village, Noosa Aquatic Centre Facility Upgrade Plan, David Low Way Retaining Wall and Shared Pathway at Sunrise Beach, and Noosa Business Centre Village Precinct.
+Below are details of the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.